Working at height in Hackney

 The Hackney building portfolio

-What we test on a typical Hackney engagement reflects the wider commercial geography of the town.
-On the ground we cover corporate headquarters and creative-industry estate (Shoreditch), higher education (London Metropolitan University, Hackney Community College), and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is plant-deck guardrail under heavy maintenance traffic, mansafe lines covering routine plant access routes, and the documentation gaps that come with multi-tenant facilities management.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+What we test on a typical Hackney engagement reflects the borough’s commercial geography.
+On the ground we cover the corporate and creative-industry estate around Shoreditch and Old Street, the higher-education estate of London Metropolitan University and Hackney Community College, the council estate and schools, and the high-street commercial stock across Dalston and Broadway Market.
+The defining inspection pattern across this mix is rope-access and abseil provision on tall converted-warehouse facades, mansafe lines and guardrail on office plant decks, and the documentation gaps that come with multi-tenant buildings under shared facilities management.
+Each finding is recorded with a photograph and a marked position on the roof plan, then checked against the manufacturer’s repair specification where the system can be traced — and, on the older converted-warehouse roofs where the original maker is unknown or the equipment pre-dates current standards, against the relevant British Standard for that type.
+The deliverable is a single audit-ready compliance pack that covers internal H&S review, insurer scrutiny, and any incoming audit at once — useful where one converted building carries several tenants on the same certificate.

 Areas of Hackney we regularly attend